-Speaker 1: 03:00 of an incident that happened in 1971 in San Diego.
-And it's about police abuse and the power dynamic between people in the sex industry and the police.
-And it's a story that could be told today, uh, in Ireland or anywhere in the world, sadly.
-And are you contributing the rap to it in terms of writing it yourself or just performing?
-I'm writing it myself, so I'm again writing it based on the story.
-Uh, details of, of what happened in this one incident, but, um, as director of the sex workers Alliance in Ireland and an escort myself, I'm very familiar with, as I said, inevitable tensions between police and, um, people such as ourselves.
-Both of you have jobs which seem to be informing your work, your artistic work very powerfully.
-So talk a little bit about how their, what the exchanges
+“I'll be describing a story of an incident that happened in 1971 in San Diego,” McGrew said.
+“It's about police abuse and the power dynamic between people in the sex industry and the police.
+And it's a story that could be told today in Ireland or anywhere in the world sadly.
+I am writing it based on the story and details of what happened in this one incident.
+But as director of the Sex Workers Alliance in Ireland and an escort myself I'm very familiar with the inevitable tensions between police and people such as ourselves.”

 The work that Pierce-Morgan and McGrew do informs their art.